ttetrafon/system-intelligence-obsidian-vault/Game System/Characters/Aspects/Studio Arts.md

 tags:
   - rules/characters/aspect/artistry
 ---
-More technology oriented art forms, like cinematography.
+Technology oriented art forms, like cinematography, game design, holo-videography, and so on.